justinmcniel/archinstall/documentation.md

 - I edited the wrong file
     - Erase the VM and start from scratch
 - This time it worked
-# Begin Installation of Arch
+# Begin Formatting the drives
 6. Boot to the Arch installer
 7. Set the console keyboard layout
     - Skipped because the default is EN-US